junxit/us-congress-bills-116/bill.md

     - **(B)** by striking paragraph (1) and inserting the following:
       > - **(1)** *In general* Subject to paragraph (2), the head of each Federal agency shall—
       >   - **(A)** for each of fiscal years 2020 through 2030, reduce average building energy intensity (as measured in British thermal units per gross square foot) at facilities of the agency by 2.5 percent each fiscal year relative to the average building energy intensity of the facilities of the agency in fiscal year 2018;
-      >   - **(B)** for each of fiscal years 2020 through 2030, improve water use efficiency and management, including stormwater management, at facilities of the agency by reducing agency potable water consumption intensity (as measured in gallons per gross square foot)—
+      >   - **(B)** for each of fiscal years 2020 through 2030, improve water use efficiency and management, including stormwater management, at facilities of the agency by reducing agency potable water consumption intensity—
+      >     - **(i)** by 54 percent by fiscal year 2030, relative to the water consumption of the agency in fiscal year 2007, through reductions of 2 percent each fiscal year (as measured in gallons per gross square foot);
+      >     - **(ii)** by reducing the industrial, landscaping, and agricultural water consumption of the agency, as compared to a baseline of that consumption by the agency in fiscal year 2010, through reductions of 2 percent each fiscal year (as measured in gallons); and
+      >     - **(iii)** by installing appropriate infrastructure features on federally owned property to improve stormwater and wastewater management; and water consumption intensity (as measured in gallons per gross square foot)—
       >     - **(i)** by 54 percent by fiscal year 2030, relative to the water consumption of the agency in fiscal year 2007; and
       >     - **(ii)** through reductions of 2 percent each fiscal year; and
       >   - **(C)** to the maximum extent practicable, in carrying out subparagraphs (A) and (B), take measures that are life cycle cost effective (as defined in subsection (f)(1)).